 And if you can muster the energy and don’t mind a workout:

-You can climb all the way to the very top of the temple where you get a lovely view of Ipoh city below!
+You can climb all the way to the very top of the temple where you get a lovely view of Ipoh below!

 Read more about Perak Cave Temple.